toggledbits/PluginTools/README.md

 If you entered the wrong role for a file, correct it in the "Plugin files" list and hit the "Update Roles" button at the bottom of the list.

-*Committing The List*
+*Finishing Up: Committing The List*

 Once you have uploaded all of your plugin files (new or updates), enter a comment at the bottom of the "Plugin files" section.
 I usually use something like the date and plugin version number ("2019-07-27 ver 1.4").
 It isn't terribly important, apparently.

 When ready, hit "Commit all".
 Then wait until the system comes back and tells you "All files committed."
 At this point, you have created a set of files as a "version" that is ready to made into a release candidate.

-> NOTE: Backing this operation apparently is Subversion or a very similar versioning tool.
+> NOTE: Apparently, backing this operation on the server is Subversion or a very similar versioning tool.
 So there's another layer of change management working behind the scenes in addition to what you may be doing with Github or whatever you use.
 Don't worry--this doesn't get in your way or change how you need to manage your code.

 #### Creating a Release Candidate